akshayvadher/akshayvadher.github.io/content/posts/why-go/index.md

 ## Cloud Ready
 Because of the above reasons, it is best suited for cloud deployment

+Many (if not most) cloud tools are created in Go.
+Examples, Kubernetes, Docker, OpenTelemetry, Sops, CockroachDB, Consul, Hugo, Terraform, etc.

 ## Dependency
 You don't have to import any binary to the project, Everything is source code.
 You just provide github link and go will fetch sourcecode and make the dependency available.